Undergraduate Departmental Representatives

 Meet the Representatives

-Batsheva (Elizabeth) Berkowitz is a junior from Los Angeles, planning to double major in English and Creative Writing.
+Batsheva (Elizabeth) Berkowitz is a senior from Los Angeles and a double major in English and Creative Writing.
 She started Brandeis as a midyear in spring 2019.
 She has always loved reading, which grew into a passion for writing as well.
 She dabbles in everything but hopefully one day you'll find her name on a YA shelf in your local bookstore or library.
 She also often participates in events run by BOO or Hillel.
 At Brandeis when not studying, or with friends, she is often trying to find a quiet place around campus to sit and write.

-Joy Chang is a junior from Long Island, New York, double majoring in English and Psychology.
+Joy Chang is a senior from Long Island, New York, double majoring in English and Psychology, with a minor in East Asian Studies.
 She has always enjoyed reading and writing since she was little and would spend her days going to her local library perusing the shelves for a new read.
-Outside of studying, she is a Brandeis Student Ambassador and Vice President of Brandeis' Southeast Asia Club (SEAC).
-She loves spending her free time reading a lengthy novel with a mug of green tea.
+Outside of studying, she is a Brandeis Student Ambassador Coordinator and Executive Board member of Brandeis' Southeast Asia Club (SEAC).
+Her favorite activity is to go into Boston with friends for lunch and boba!

 Ethan is a junior studying English and education.
 He is planning to become a middle or high school English teacher upon graduation.
 Outside of the classroom, Ethan has a passion for rowing and is captain of the crew team here at Brandeis.
 He also works at Lemberg Children's Center, and as a peer mentor for Student Support Services Program.